CHT2520/using-javascript/README.md

 ```
 - Test the page in a browser.
 - In a browser 'right-click' on the page, select 'inspect', and select the 'console' tab.
   - We can use the console to display messages for debugging.
-  - In the `getFilms()` function find the line of code that outputs to the console:
-    ```javascript
-    console.log(films);
-    ```
-  - In the console, you should be able to view this array of films that has been loaded from a JSON file.
+In the console, you should be able to view the array of films that has been loaded from a JSON file.
-- Click on the buttons and see how the results change in the console (the 1990 button won't work).
+- Click on the decade buttons and see how the results change in the console (the 1990 button won't work).
-- Still in the browser, use the network tab to see the requests being made for the JSON data.

 Finally, instead of showing the results in the console, we want them to appear in the page